python/cpython/Doc/tutorial/classes.rst

            self.add(x)

 Methods may reference global names in the same way as ordinary functions.
-The global scope associated with a method is the module containing the class definition.
-(The class itself is never used as a global scope.)
+The global scope associated with a method is the module containing its definition.
+(A class is never used as a global scope.)
 While one rarely encounters a good reason for using global data in a method, there are many legitimate uses of the global scope: for one thing, functions and modules imported into the global scope can be used by methods, as well as functions and